dotnet/core/samples/xmlserializergenerator-instructions.md

 ## Instructions

-Here are the step by step instructions on how to Xml Serializer Generator in a .Net Core console application.
+Here are the step by step instructions on how to use Xml Serializer Generator in a .Net Core console application.

-1. Create a .Net Core console application, e.g. create a app named 'MyApp' using the command: `dotnet new console --name MyApp`.
+1. Create a .Net Core console application, e.g. create a app named 'MyApp' with the command: `dotnet new console --name MyApp`.

 2. Add dotnet-core MyGet feed to the project.
     * Go to the project folder and create a file named `nuget.config` with the following content.
 The final file should look like [nuget.config](nuget.config)